ixvu/w4111_wiki/physical-design.md

 - Modern disk sector size (minimum I/O size)
 - It is a collection of records, keeping track of the order is not needed as a guarantee.
 However, it is useful to have sorted pages to be able to perform binary search.

-Default page sizes in DBs
+### Default page sizes in DBs
 Note: Typically multiple of 4 kBs

+-(graph)

+### Disk Space Interface
+- Below is the API.
+4 ways of access things
+- Page_id will translate that to position on disk drive.
+- New Page()- allocate space on disk, give me the page_id of that freePage(page_id)- clears up space.

 -(graph)